JDVPREDDY/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-Describe what your project is about and what it does
+This project is done as a part of Udacity's Intro to Data Science Nanodegree with Python Nanodegree.
+The code is written in python and it uses Pandas and Numpy libraries for computing statistics.
+The code finds the most popular travel day, station, etc.

 ### Files used
 Include the files used